mgreiler/se-unlocked/Transcripts/EP_42_Karl_Hughes.md

+---
-# Episode 42: Karl Hughes
+episode: "Episode 42: Karl Hughes"
+permalink: /entrepreneurship-101
+status: publish
+type: transcript
+---

 [00:00:00] **Michaela:** Hello, and welcome to the soft engineering unlocked podcast.
 I'm your host, Dr. McKayla.
 And today after pleasure to talk to college